bartoszrychlicki/BR-Zend-Components/README.md

 # BR (Bartosz Rychlicki) Zend Components

-This is a growing library of quality components build during some commercial projects.
+This is a growing library of quality components for Zend Framework 1.11 build during some commercial projects.

 ## Br_Controller_Action_Helper_LimitChars
 This Action Helper together with little JavaScript plugin by Jan Jarfalk called "Limit"